 As international students, we took a huge leap coming over to a foreign country – but why does it need to stop there?
 Whether online or in person, volunteering is a fantastic way to step out of your comfort zone.
-It also broadens your Australian network and helps you to adapt to your new community, expand your skill set and increase your employability when you’re searching for work.

 With a range of causes, locations and programs on offer, Australia has plenty of volunteer opportunities for international students.